Visiting Zion National Park in April

 In April if a storm rolls through, you may encounter falling rocks, rockslides and closed trails due to unsafe conditions.
 The Narrows trail will close when the water is running at a certain rate.
 You’ll want to check with the visitor’s center for the most current trail conditions before setting out on any hike during the spring.

-And we often get asked for a list of easy Zion National Park hikes that range from 0.4 miles to 3.5 miles with no more than 100 feet elevation gain.
+We often get asked for a list of easy Zion National Park hikes that range from 0.4 miles to 3.5 miles with no more than 100 feet elevation gain.
 There are even some that are wheelchair accessible!

-Canyoneering at Zion in April
+Zion National Park Canyoneering in April

 The Subway and The Narrows are two famous trails for canyoneering at Zion.
 Canyoneering trails involve route finding, rappelling, hiking, and swimming!